-Nevada landowners are required to give others sufficient notice via signs and/or fences that they are not allowed on their property.
+Nevada landowners are required to give others sufficient notice that they are not allowed on their property.
 Trespass charges may be dismissed if the landowner fails to adhere to these guidelines.

-Nevada law draws no distinction between fences and "no trespassing" signs.
-But it may be possible to have trespass charges dismissed if the evidence shows that the fence was unfinished, in disrepair, or if a reasonable person would not realize the fence's purpose.
+Therefore, it may be possible to have trespass charges dismissed if the evidence shows that the fencing or signs were unfinished, in disrepair, or if a reasonable person would not realize the fence's or sign's purpose.

 3.4.
 The defendant was exercising Constitutional rights

 In some cases, the strongest defense to NRS 207.200 charges is the right to free speech under the First Amendment of the United States Constitution.11 However, free speech factors in only when the property at issue is a public forum such as a street or sidewalk.12: